zylon-ai/private-gpt/docs/description.md

 ```

 When the server is started it will print a log *Application startup complete*.
-Navigate to http://localhost:8001 to use the Gradio UI or to http://localhost:8001/docs to try the API using Swagger UI.
+Navigate to http://localhost:8001 to use the Gradio UI or to http://localhost:8001/docs (API section)to try the API
+using Swagger UI.

 ### Local server using OpenAI as LLM